indramastan/indradeepmastan/teaching/index.md

 - Introduction to Data Science (2021)
 - Generative Adversarial Networks (2021)
 - Introduction to Computational Thinking (2022)
 - Discrete Mathematical Structures (2022)
+- Artificial Intelligence (2022)

 **Teaching Assistant** for the following courses at **IIT Gandhinagar (2015 - 2020)**.